GPU Market January 2026: RTX 50 Near MSRP While Used GPUs Hit 70% Off

 RTX 50 Series Scalper Premiums

-Best Value: Used RTX 30 Series
+Best Value: Used Gaming GPUs

 Best Used GPU Deals (vs MSRP)